 3. The Royals: After a scandal-plagued time, Buckingham Palace is back.
-Prince William's storybook wedding to the former Kate Middleton helped spur goodwill; Queen Elizabeth's Diamond Jubilee celebration didn't hurt—and neither did her opening-ceremony bit with Daniel Craig's James Bond.
+Prince William's storybook wedding to the former Kate Middleton helped spur goodwill; Queen Elizabeth II's Diamond Jubilee celebration didn't hurt—and neither did her opening-ceremony bit with Daniel Craig's James Bond.

 4. Twitter, Facebook and the Rest: "NBC has placed a fairly heavy bet on social media and early returns would suggest it is working," Billings says.
 "Social media may be providing more positive buzz about the Olympics than it is deflating ratings by offering results in real time."
 In other words, if you read tweets about the queen's stadium skydive or David Beckham's cameo, it's possible you tuned in hours later to see them.

 5. The Games: Oh, yes, those.
 Make that, definitely those.
 "There's a unique quality to sports events right now," Durbin says, "and they're garnering much larger audiences than ever before."
 Exhibit A, B and C: The last three Super Bowls, which are currently the three most-watched TV shows of all time.
 Exhibit D: The record Saturday-night ratings for Ryan Lochte's and Michael Phelps' initial duel in the pool.